OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-quickstart/js/README.md

 # Bots/Messaging Extension

-*Bots* allow users to interact with your web service through text, interactive cards, and task modules. *Messaging extensions* allow users to interact with your web service through buttons and forms in the Microsoft Teams client.
-They can search, or initiate actions, in an external system from the compose message area, the command box, or directly from a message.
+Discover this Hello World Messaging Extension that demonstrates how to accept parameters and return interactive cards in Microsoft Teams.
+With features like action commands and message handling, this sample enables seamless integration with your web service, allowing users to initiate actions and interact directly within Teams.

 ## Included Features
 * Bots